knarbmakes/ifworldscollide/README.md

 * Several pieces of terrain for blocking line-of-sight and creating an interesting play surface.
 * A set of six sided dice of various colors.
 * A set of miniatures to play with for each player.
 Each individual miniature model is referred to as a unit.
+* Stat sheets for each unit used as well as additional factions rules, such as environment and tactics.
+* A set of tokens to represent activation points, as well as other battlefield tokens
 * A way to measure distance.
 Ruler/Measuring Tape.

 ## Reading the Rules